Eryadu/Java_feb_2025/src/studyMaterial/Collection/md/Set/set.md

 ## The Set interface contains only methods inherited from Collection and adds the restriction that duplicate elements
    are prohibited.

+## Common Constructor for all Set interface related classes hashset, linkedHashset, TreeSet
+// Default constructor
+Set<String> names = new HashSet<>();

+// Constructor with initial capacity
+Set<Integer> numbers = new HashSet<>(50);

+// Constructor with capacity and load factor Set<Double> prices = new HashSet<>(100, 0.6f);

+// Constructor from existing collection
+List<String> list = Arrays.asList("A", "B", "C");
+Set<String> fromList = new HashSet<>(list);

+## Important Notes:

+-- The default initial capacity (16) is good for most use cases -- Higher initial capacity reduces resizing operations but consumes more memory -- Lower load factor reduces hash collisions but increases memory usage -- All constructors create a HashMap instance internally to store elements because hashmap and set don't contained any duplicate element, if we set value null in hashmap, then it become SET.
+-- The order of elements is not guaranteed (for ordered sets, use LinkedHashSet)

 ## Key Features of Set

 ✅ No Duplicate Elements – Ensures uniqueness (only one null element allowed in most implementations).